Preliminary Study on Dark Matter-Dominated Systems: Further Analysis for galactic dark matter halos with Pressure: Properties and characteristics of dark matter halos with EoS from the universal velocity profile

 \subsection{EOS with fixed parameters}

-In the present work we interpret equation \ref{EOS_rho} in two ways.
-First, in this section, we consider that $\bar{\rho}_\bullet$ and $\bar{p}_\bullet$ are constants valid for all possible dark matter halos, therefore there is a unique EoS for dark matter where the only relevant variables are the density and pressure.
+In the present work, we interpret equation \ref{EOS_rho} in two ways.
+First, in this section, we consider that $\bar{\rho}_\bullet$ and $\bar{p}_\bullet$ are constants valid for all possible dark matter halos, therefore there is a unique EoS for a dark matter where the only relevant variables are the density and pressure.
 Once we have such an EoS, we integrate the TOV equations, varying the central pressure $\bar p_0$, obtaining a family of dark matter objects.

 With compact objects obtained from the EoS through the TOV equations, an important feature is the M-R (mass-radius) diagram.
-This diagram gives an idea of the typical sizes of possible objects and a criterion for stability of the configurations.
+This diagram gives an idea of the typical sizes of possible objects and a criterion for the stability of the configurations.
 For barotropic EoS, and also for the EoS \ref{EOS_P}, there is the problem of defining the radius of the object, since the pressure and density never become zero, and the mass is divergent.
-Specifically, for a barotropic EoS the pressure decreases quadratically with $r$, with the density decreasing also quadratically, and therefore the mass increasing linearly.
+Specifically, for a barotropic EoS, the pressure decreases quadratically with $r$, with the density decreasing also quadratically, and therefore the mass increasing linearly.

 As the pressure never becomes zero there is not a clear way of defining the size of the object.

 As we have mentioned earlier, for $\bar p \ll 1$ the EoS given by equation \ref{EOS_P} has a barotropic limit, which is consistent with the feature of flat rotation curve profile of the galaxies for large values of $\bar r$ and can not be avoided in the present setting.
-To overcome this problem we consider the boundary of the halo to be located where the density of dark matter becomes the density of dark matter in between galaxies.
+To overcome this problem, we consider the boundary of the halo to be located where the density of dark matter becomes the density of dark matter in between galaxies.
 That is, we consider the radius at which it is no longer possible to distinguish between the halo and the dark matter background.
 For this, we take the value of \citep{Planck:2018vyg}: